Praxes for Culturally Responsive Teaching in Basic and Higher Education

 Main Findings: The study highlighted CRT as an essential practice that fosters inclusive practice, enhances learning by valuing cultural knowledge and respecting different student histories.
 The research emphasized the necessity of embedding culturally-responsive approaches like improving community engagement and personalizing learning to fire up relevance and access to learning.

-Novelty/Originality of this study: The study introduces an output, which is an inclusive learning plan, that can guide novice educators toward their inclusive learning practices and advocacies.
+Novelty/Originality of this study: The study introduces an output (inclusive learning plan) that can guide novice educators toward their inclusive learning practices and advocacies.
 As part of strengthening the role in induction programs for novice educators, embed an inclusive learning plan in these programs to develop the skills novice educators need to create supportive and culturally sensitive learning environments.

 References